cabal-club/cable/readme.md

 cable is designed to be:

-* fairly simple to implement in any language with only a single dependency (libsodium)
+* fairly simple to implement in any language with only a single dependency (e.g. libsodium)
 * able to bridge across different network transports
 * useful, even if written as a partial implementation
 * efficient in its use of network resources, by syncing only the relevant subsets of the full dataset